-Many people worry about the tax implications of that big winning bet, especially those for whom gambling is more than just a bit of fun, the lucky few who make a consistent profit from betting.
+Many people worry about the tax implications of that big winning bet, especially those for whom gambling is more than just a bit of fun.
 Well, good news: when it comes to UK-based gamblers, there is no tax to pay on your winnings – even if you win a million pounds.

 The position with tax has changed several times over the past 20 years or so but punters have been exempt from paying tax for a long time now, with the tax burden falling on the bookies and betting sites instead.
-The main reason for this is the argument that if tax was due on winnings it would be hard to argue against relief on losses and so the government decided it would be easier simply to tax the bookmakers on their profits.
+The main reason for this is the argument that if tax was due on winnings it would be hard to argue against relief on losses and so the government decided it would be easier simply to tax the bookmakers.

 Bookmaker Taxes & Duties

 It wasn’t always the case that you don’t pay tax however, and the method by which betting is taxed in the UK has been changed a few times over the years.
 When betting shops were first legalised in the 60’s there was a tax known as betting duty which had to be paid on every bet – either on the stake itself, or on the winnings.
 This tax was a flat 9% for all punters.

 Gordon Brown was responsible for abolishing betting duty in 2001 after betting started appearing online in an attempt to encourage punters to continue to bet in the UK rather than through an offshore bookmaker where there was no duty to pay.